 - The Indian technology industry today has a presence in over 100 countries and draws on employees of over 150 nationalities. - India also ranks at number three in global ranking in terms of research publications.
-The country is now the third most attractive investment destination for technology transactions and also one of the largest start-up ecosystems in the world. - As per data published by the US Department of State, nearly 200,000 Indian students in the country contribute USD 7.7 billion annually to the US economy. - India is currently home to 108 unicorns with a combined valuation that exceed USD 340 billion.
-The high number of start-ups is part of the reason India rose in the World Intellectual Property Organization's Global Innovation Index ranking, from 81 in 2015 to 40 in 2023. - India has also demonstrated the important role of technology to advance equitable development through efforts to promote digital empowerment and last-mile financial inclusion, as evidenced by the Digital India Mission and Aadhar scheme - 1.
-Economic Reforms and High FDI Influx: By bridging the investment gaps in capital deficit economies and supporting economic growth, foreign direct investment (FDI) contributes significantly to the economic development of any nation.
-The current fiscal year's estimated USD 71 billion in FDI inflow into India is being backed by several groundbreaking economic reforms and a notable ease of doing business.
-During the FY2023, various sectors in India garnered considerable attention from foreign investors.
-The computer software and hardware industry experienced the highest Foreign Direct Investment (FDI) inflows, amounting to USD 9.39 billion.
-Additionally, the services sector attracted substantial foreign investment, reaching USD 8.70 billion, encompassing financial, banking, insurance, and business services.
+The country is now the third most attractive investment destination for technology transactions and also one of the largest start-up ecosystems in the world. - As of the 2023-2024 academic year, Indian students have become the largest group of international students in the United States, numbering 331,602-a 23% increase from the previous year.
+This marks the first time since 2009 that India has surpassed China in this regard.
+Economically, Indian students contributed approximately \$11.8 billion to the U.S. economy during this period. - As of April 2025, India is home to 118 unicorns, collectively valued at approximately \$385 billion.
+This marks a significant increase from 108 unicorns valued at \$340 billion in the previous year.
+The growth reflects India's dynamic startup ecosystem and its rising prominence in the global innovation landscape.
+In the Global Innovation Index (GII) 2024, India improved its ranking to 39th position, up from 40th in 2023.
+This advancement underscores India's commitment to fostering innovation and its growing capabilities in science and technology. - India has also demonstrated the important role of technology to advance equitable development through efforts to promote digital empowerment and last-mile financial inclusion, as evidenced by the Digital India Mission and Aadhar scheme

+Economic Reforms and High FDI Influx

+By bridging the investment gaps in capital deficit economies and supporting economic growth, foreign direct investment ("FDI") contributes significantly to the economic development of any nation.
+The current fiscal year's (FY2024) estimated USD 71.35 billion in FDI inflow into India is being backed by several groundbreaking economic reforms and a notable ease of doing business.
+During Fiscal 2023, various sectors in India garnered considerable attention from foreign investors.
+Computer software and hardware was the highest recipient of FDI at \$7.97 billion, down 15.1 per cent Y-o-Y. It was followed by the services sector at \$6.64 billion, down 24 per cent.
+Services includes financials, banking, insurance, research & development, courier, among other sectors.

-6.2 India: Value proposition and a destination of choice Exhibit 15: FDI inflow, all sectors, India FY2012-2023 (in USD Bn)
+India: Value proposition and a destination of choice